Beyond the Guidebook: The Wright Brothers’ First Flight

 Go Beyond the Guidebook

 Looking to take your appreciation for the Wright Brothers’ page in history to new heights?
 Try flying a reproduction of the brothers’ 1902 glider at Jockey's Ridge State Park with Kitty Hawk Kites.
-The only one of its kind available to fly for the public, this glider is a historic reproduction that allows visitors to experience flight exactly as Wilbur and Orville did by the time they made their first successful ascent over 100 years ago.
+The only one of its kind available to fly for the public, this glider is a historic reproduction that allows visitors to experience flight exactly as Wilbur and Orville did by the time they made their first successful ascent more than 100 years ago.

 Visitors who book a flight on the glider will receive a flying lesson before ascending 5 to 15 feet off the ground and soaring over the very dunes the Wright brothers did in 1903.
-Your best bet if you go, though, is to be flexible – optimal wind conditions are a must, so make sure you’re not short on time in case you need to wait for high winds to die down.
+Your best bet if you go, though, is to be flexible â€“ optimal wind conditions are a must, so make sure you’re not short on time in case you need to wait for high winds to die down.

 Top of Page